nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/01_Dantooine.md

     - Do you know if the rumor is true?
     - If no one says anything on their behalf, the rumor can feed on itself.
     - [Persuade] If good men say nothing then the Dark Side triumphs. -> nothing more to say
-    - I'd like to talk about something else.
+    - I've got a few questions about the other people here in the settlement.
   - I wondered if you knew anything about Suulru's problem.
 - Got back to the Admin room
 - Adum